Skip to content

 Quality gates are enforcement checkpoints.
 When a specialist agent detects a critical finding during a plan phase, review, or audit, it blocks progression until the finding is resolved.

 You don't trigger gates.
 They fire automatically — via the SubagentStop hook when an agent completes work, via pre-flight review when a plan phase begins, or via an explicit audit.
-When a gate fires, Claude presents it.
+When a gate fires, the model presents it.

 What they catch